 The personal information will be used primarily for the Department of Justice’s authorized civil rights compliance and enforcement activities.
 DRS will not disclose your name or other identifying information about you unless it is necessary for enforcement activities against an entity alleged to have violated federal law, or unless such information is required to be disclosed under the Freedom of Information Act, 5 U.S.C. § 552, or disclosure is allowed through the publication of a routine use in accordance with the Privacy Act of 1974, 5 U.S.C. § 552a.
 To further the Department’s enforcement activities, information DRS has about you may be given to: appropriate Federal, State, or local agencies; Members of Congress or staff; volunteer student workers within the Department of Justice so that they may perform their duties; the news media when release is made consistent with the Freedom of Information Act and 28 C.F.R. § 40.2; and the National Archives and Records Administration and General Services Administration to perform records management inspection functions in accordance with their legal responsibilities.

 Providing DRS with the requested information is voluntary except that failure to provide such information may result in DRS being unable to process your complaint.

 For other questions, call the ADA Information Line at 1-800-514-0301 (voice) or 1-800-514-0383.
-Information Specialists are available to answer questions on Monday, Tuesday, Wednesday, and Friday from 9:30 a.m. to 5:30 p.m.
+ADA Specialists are available to answer questions on Monday, Tuesday, Wednesday, and Friday from 9:30 a.m. to 5:30 p.m.
 (Eastern Time).
-On Thursday, the information line is staffed from 12:30 p.m. to 5:30 p.m.
+On Thursday, the Information Line is staffed from 12:30 p.m. to 5:30 p.m.
 (Eastern Time).